 DACA provides temporary relief from deportation and work authorization for individuals who came to the U.S. as children and who meet certain guidelines.
 If you currently have DACA and have lived in Washington State for one year, or meet Washington State residency requirements, you may be eligible to apply for financial aid using the WASFA.

 We encourage all students to apply for scholarships, through both WWU and outside private donors.
+For a list of scholarships for undocumented students, please view this Guide.

 Dates and Deadlines